The 20 Best Acute Intermittent Porphyria Doctors Near Me in New York, US

 English

-Tallat Mahmood is a Hematologist in Schenectady, New York.
+Tallat Mahmood is a Hematologist practicing medicine in Schenectady, New York.
 Dr. Mahmood is rated as an Experienced provider by MediFind in the treatment of Acute Intermittent Porphyria.
-Her top areas of expertise are Non-Hodgkin Lymphoma, Adult Soft Tissue Sarcoma, Marginal Zone Lymphoma (MZL), and Paget Disease of the Breast.
+She is also highly rated in 54 other conditions, according to our data.
+Her clinical expertise encompasses Non-Hodgkin Lymphoma, Adult Soft Tissue Sarcoma, Marginal Zone Lymphoma (MZL), and Paget Disease of the Breast.

 Experienced in Acute Intermittent Porphyria